Örgü dili: Knitting in Turkish!

 (Saf yün yumağı) istiyorum.
 'I would like (pure wool yarn).'

-yumağı) istemiyorum.
+(Akrilik yumağı) istemiyorum.
 'I do not want (acrylic yarn).'

 (Saf yün yumağı) var mı?
 'Do you have (pure wool yarn)?'